Rust shooting incident: Prosecution

 On April 20, 2023, lawyers for Baldwin announced that the criminal charges against him had been dropped by prosecutors.
 In a statement, Baldwin's attorneys said "We are pleased with the decision to dismiss the case against Alec Baldwin and we encourage a proper investigation into the facts and circumstances of this tragic accident."
 A lawyer for Gutierrez-Reed said they were aware of the charges on Baldwin being dropped, but the charges against Gutierrez-Reed remained.
 Investigations into the shooting continued; according to the special prosecutors in the case, charges against Baldwin "may be re-filed".

 On June 22, 2023, Gutierrez-Reed faced a second charge of tampering with evidence, in which the special prosecutors allege that she transferred "narcotics to another person with the intent to prevent the apprehension, prosecution or conviction of herself."
 They later specify from a June 29 court filing that she attempted to conceal a small bag of cocaine the night of the fatal shooting after her initial police interview.
 On August 4, 2023, Gutierrez-Reed waived her right to a preliminary hearing to determine whether or not the criminal charges would stand, thus allowing the trial to move forward and on August 9, she pleaded not guilty to both charges.
 On August 21, a New Mexico judge scheduled her trial to run February 21 through March 6, 2024.

 On October 17, 2023, six months after felony charges were dropped against Baldwin, prosecutors announced their intent to ask a grand jury to determine whether he should again be criminally charged in the death of Halyna Hutchins.
-On January 19, 2024, exactly one year to the day involuntary manslaughter charges were first announced against Baldwin, he was indicted again on the said charge in Hutchins' death.
+On January 19, 2024, exactly one year to the day involuntary manslaughter charges were first announced against Baldwin, he was indicted again on the said charge in Hutchins's death.
 On January 31, he pleaded not guilty and under the conditions of release, Baldwin was barred from possessing any firearms, consuming alcohol, leaving the country or coming into contact with anyone who may testify in the case.
 On February 26, a judge scheduled his trial to run July 9 through July 19, 2024.

 On March 6, 2024, after a jury deliberated for about two hours, Gutierrez-Reed was found guilty on the charge of involuntary manslaughter but acquitted of tampering with evidence.
 Almost immediately after the verdict was read, she was remanded into custody until her sentencing hearing set for April 15, 2024.
 On March 29, a judge denied a motion from her lawyers for a new trial.
 On April 15, 2024, Gutierrez-Reed was sentenced to 18 months in prison.
 She was released on May 23, 2025 after completing her sentence.
-Under the conditions of parole, Gutierrez-Reed is barred from contacting any member of Hutchins' family and owning firearms, and required to undergo a mental health assessment, meet regularly with a parole officer and agree to electronic monitoring.
+Under the conditions of parole, Gutierrez-Reed is barred from contacting any member of Hutchins's family and owning firearms, and required to undergo a mental health assessment, meet regularly with a parole officer and agree to electronic monitoring.